mrc-ide/mintr/README.md

 Browser tests are included (in `tests/e2e`) in order to test config changes made in mintr are rendered correctly in MINT.
 To run browser tests locally:
 1. Install [Playwright](https://playwright.dev/docs/intro#installing-playwright)
-2. Run mintr and MINT in docker with `./docker/run_app` - this runs the latest mintr docker image pushed for the current branch, and the master branch of MINT,
+2. Run mintr and MINT in docker with `./docker/run_app` - this runs the latest mintr docker image pushed for the current branch, and the master branch of MINT.
+Change the line `export MINT_BRANCH=master` to run a different MINT branch.
 3. Run `npx playwright test` from `tests/e2e`

 The browser tests are also run as part of the BuildKite pipeline, in a docker container built from `docker/test-e2e.dockerfile` using config from `tests/e2e/playwright.docker.config.ts`